Eagles vs. Giants odds, picks, Thursday Night Football predictions, best bets

 Why the Giants can cover

 Jaxson Dart's insertion into the lineup has spurred New York's run game, as its two highest rushing totals have come in Dart's pair of starts.
-Fellow rookie, Cam Skattebo, has averaged 105 scrimmage yards over his last three games and ranks fourth amongst rookies in yards from scrimmage on the season, despite starting just two games.
+Fellow rookie, Cam Skattebo, has averaged 105 scrimmage yards over his last three games, ranks fourth amongst rookies in scrimmage yards from scrimmage, and he tops all first-year running backs in receiving yards.
 The team has also found a weapon in tight end Theo Johnson, as the second-year player has three touchdowns over his last two games, as he ranks third in receiving scores at his position.

 New York gets to face a Philadelphia offense which is a shell of the Super Bowl-winning unit it was a year ago.
 After Saquon Barkley ran for 2,000 yards, the Eagles now rank 29th in yards per carry and 25th in rushing yards.
 Hurts had just three rushing yards in the loss to Denver, which is his fewest across his 71 games as a starter.
 Then there's the Eagles' dysfunctional passing game, which ranks 31st in the league, and when it isn't getting in its own way, Philly will have to worry about pass rusher Brian Burns, whose five sacks are third-most in the league.
 See which team to back at SportsLine.